Why is van insulation important?

 We recommend considering the following when choosing your van insulation material:

-- High R-value – As you’ll need to maximise the space in your van, it’s important to use a material which has a high insulating value per inch.
+As you’ll need to maximise the space in your van, it’s important to use a material which has a high insulating value per inch.
 R value is the industry standard at measuring how well a material resists heat transfer.
 A high r value will be a more effective insulator.

 With these key points in mind, here are the options you have available: